 The presenter's responsibility is not only to entertain, but also to bring the audience on a journey that creates contrast between a before and after state.
-The greatest change agents in history understand this, and today's Persuasion Designers are change agents.
+The greatest change agents in history understand this, and today's best presenters are change agents.
 Simple story structures can make the difference between confusing and convincing.

 2. Put it on the whiteboard.

 The best slide decks unfold our content rather than spilling it all out at once.
 But even the best slide decks will never be as interactive as scribbling, drawing, erasing and drawing again.
 Bring the audience with you as you punctuate what you say with what you write, not what you click.

 3. Host a brainstorm.

 Need to generate a bunch of tactics?
 Don't do slides.
 Having to access visual information like text and images while listening to a meeting host paralyzes participants.
 Our brains simply don't have the cognitive power to ingest 2 streams and produce ideas simultaneously.
 Instead, consider a physical stimulus, like a tennis ball, paper clip, refrigerator (seen it work!), or other tactile inspiration for idea generation.